darinz/DL/11_Optimization/03_distributed_training.md

         return loss.item()
 ```
+> **Code Walkthrough:**
+> - Initializes Horovod and sets the device for each process.
+> - Scales the learning rate by the number of workers for faster convergence.
+> - Uses Horovod's distributed optimizer to synchronize gradients.
+> - Broadcasts model parameters from the main process to all others at the start.

 *Horovod provides a simple interface for distributed training and can scale to thousands of GPUs.*

 ### 3. TensorFlow Distribution Strategies